 The Federal Ministry of Education and Research has also collected information on the corona pandemic on a website and publishes information on research activities as well as a fact check in order to counter the numerous rumors and fake news circulating in social media. additional Information

 Research into a vaccine or drug against COVID-19 is not only being carried out at full speed at universities and research institutions, but also in many industrial companies.
-The associations vfa, BIO Deutschland and PHARMIG (Austria) publish an interactive map with the locations of the companies researching COVID-19 in German-speaking countries.
+The associations vfa, BIO Germany and PHARMIG (Austria) publish an interactive map with the locations of the companies researching COVID-19 in German-speaking countries.

 The COVID-19 pandemic cannot be overcome without mathematical and scientific expertise.
 This is emphasized by five large mathematical and scientific societies in Germany in a position paper.
 The professional societies represent the subjects of Biology, chemistry, Physics, mathematics and geosciences.
 Further information is published in a press release.
 The full position paper can be found here.